premasagar/tim/README.markdown

     });

     tim(templates.foo, data);

+## Future development
+Some future developments, for an expanded version of Tim includes support for loops, and custom plugins.

 ## Feedback
 Do you have any issues, questions or suggestions, or are you finding Tim useful in one of your projects?
 See [github.com/premasagar/tim/issues](http://github.com/premasagar/tim/issues), or get in touch ([@premasagar](http://twitter.com/premasagar)).